Clemapfel/jluna/docs/installation.md

 find_library(jluna REQUIRED)
 ```

-If a custom install directory was specified, we need to make cmake aware of this:
+If the above fails, a custom install directory may have been specified.
+We can make cmake aware of this:

 ```cmake
 # in users own CMakeLists.txt